What is a 401k? How much should you have saved in your emergency fund? What is a credit score?

 How much should you have in your emergency fund?

-There is no set number to have stowed away because we all have different jobs, expenses, and various life situations.
+There is no set number to stow away because we all have different jobs, expenses, and life situations.
 Ideally, being able to save 3 to 6 months of your total living expenses would be the safest option.
-In the situation that you lose your job or fall ill, that 3 to 6 months of savings would cover you for quite some time.
+If you lose your job or fall ill, that 3 to 6 months of savings would cover you for quite some time.

-Even if you can’t save that much, it’s important to save some money per paycheck if possible.
-Even if you can only save $10, you are practicing discipline and your savings will grow.
+Even if you can’t save that much, it’s essential to save some money per paycheck if possible.
+Even if you can only save $10, you practice discipline, and your savings will grow.

 How much should you have saved for retirement?

 That all depends on how you want to live when you’re retired.
-If you want to travel a lot, you’ll need to save a bit more than someone who wants to just stay in their hometown.
+If you’re going to travel a lot, you’ll need to save a bit more than someone who wants to stay in their hometown.

 The earlier you start saving, the better off you will be.
 If you start saving 10% of your income at 20 years old, you will easily reach your retirement goals.
 However, if you start saving 10% of your income at 30 or 40 years old, you won’t come close.
-You’ll have to start making riskier investments which can mean big gains, but even bigger losses.
+You’ll have to start making riskier investments which can mean significant gains but even more considerable losses.

-There are many ways to figure out your future expenses, but using a retirement calculator is the easiest way.
+There are many ways to figure out your future expenses, but using a retirement calculator is the easiest.

 How much debt is too much?

 You don’t need us to tell you that you need to pay your bills.
-In a perfect world, we would all be 100% debt free 100% of the time- but we don’t live in a perfect world.
+We would all be 100% debt-free 100% of the time in a perfect world, but we don’t live in an ideal world.
 Without some debt, many of us wouldn’t have been able to graduate college, get married, or buy a house.

-Paying off debt should always be a top priority, especially debt that carries a high-interest rate.
+Paying off debt should always be a top priority, especially debt with a high-interest rate.